Down to Mérida and back again, the finish line is in sight

 I walked the lot, taking video to send to Angie later.
 And so I could relive it whenever I wanted.

 One of the things that I had pondered before seeing the lot in person was the trees.
 They were large and old trees.
 I felt like they were something that, in the future, we would have to work around in the design of the house.

 I hated the idea of cutting down these ancient trees.
 But seeing them in person and I realized that they may need to be taken down simply because of how they had been mistreated.

 A lovely tree in the middle of the yard, one that I thought would actually be nice to keep and work the house around, was completely gutted by a campfire made into its trunk.
 How it was alive still, let alone standing, was beyond me.
 Was this campfire made by the owner?
-Or possibly some homeless?
+Or possibly some homeless person?
+Or maybe it was a lightning strike?
 Hard to say, but the charred hollow stretched 12 feet up its base.
 And there were piles of trash coming over the low fences from the neighbors.

 Later I told Angie we would lovingly name the place Casa Basura (trash house.)
 At least until we started building someday and a better name came along.